kike-canaries/canairio_android/README.md

 ./gradlew assembleDebug
 ```

-# App configuration and using it
+# Configuration

-Please see the firmware [documentation](https://github.com/kike-canaries/esp32-hpma115s0/wiki/Official-Guide-(EN)#using-canairio-app).
+Please see the firmware [documentation](https://github.com/kike-canaries/esp32-hpma115s0/wiki/Official-Guide-(EN)#using-canairio-app) for using and configure your device.

 # Credits